Think you can't afford They Ask, You Answer Mastery? Take a close look at your budget

 This ensures a seamless They Ask, You Answer learning experience for your team.

-An IMPACT account executive was recently speaking to a business leader who was very interested in They Ask, You Answer Mastery.
+An IMPACT advisor was recently speaking to a business leader who was very interested in They Ask, You Answer Mastery.
 However, he said, they just couldn’t afford it.

 Over the course of the conversation he mentioned that his company was spending around $20,000 per month on paid search ads.
 They were seeing only a handful of leads come in this way each month, and these leads rarely converted.
 Still, he was hesitant to cut back this spending to divert funds to Mastery.